gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 P: 2 bit (0-3)

-: Payload Padding indicator.
-It indicates how many bytes are inserted for padding before the DTLS record.
+: Payload Pre-Padding indicator.
+It indicates how many bytes are inserted for padding before the DTLSCiphertext.
 This allows the encrypted data to be 32 bit aligned.

 Chunk Length: 16 bits (unsigned integer)
 : This value holds the length of the Payload in bytes plus 4.